REGULATION

 Editorial illustration for: California Launches AI Innovation Council and 'Poppy' Digital Assistant for State Workers

-California Governor Gavin Newsom announced a set of AI governance initiatives on December 16, 2025, establishing the California Innovation Council, an Emerging Technology Accelerator, and a generative AI assistant called Poppy built specifically for state government employees.
-The initiatives extend an executive order Newsom issued in 2023 directing state agencies to begin adopting generative AI responsibly.
+Governor Gavin Newsom announced three AI governance initiatives on December 16, 2025: the California Innovation Council, an Emerging Technology Accelerator, and a statewide generative AI digital assistant named Poppy.
+The initiatives extend a 2023 executive order directing state agencies to adopt generative AI responsibly.

-The timing is notable given ongoing tension between state and federal approaches to AI regulation.
-The White House has issued an executive order aimed at limiting states’ regulatory authority over AI, while California has moved ahead with its own legislative framework.
-Many of California’s new AI laws took effect on January 1, 2026, including provisions carrying civil penalties of $5,000 per violation per day.
+The timing is notable.
+The White House has issued executive orders aimed at limiting states’ regulatory authority over AI, while California has moved forward with its own legislative framework.
+Several of California’s new AI laws took effect on January 1, 2026, including provisions carrying civil penalties of $5,000 per violation per day.

 Share